Benelli M2

-The Benelli M2 is a semi-automatic shotgun manufactured by Benelli Armi SpA, and one of the "Benelli Super 90" series of semi-auto shotguns.
+The Benelli M2 is a semi-automatic shotgun manufactured by Benelli Armi, and the second model of the Benelli Super 90 line of semi-automatic shotguns.
 It is an updated version of the Benelli M1.
 Like its predecessor, it is available in several versions for civilian, law enforcement and military use.
 It features the proprietary Benelli inertia system of operation.

+History

+The M2 was introduced in 2004 as a successor to the Benelli M1.

 Operation

 The inertia recoil system was developed for the Benelli M1, M2, and M3 shotguns in the early 1980s.
 This short-stroke recoil system is dependent upon the force of the shotgun's rearward movement under recoil.
 As a result of inertia, heavier loads cycle in a shorter amount of time.